RVshare.com

 • Mileage: 938 miles

-• Fun Fact: The Great Smoky Mountains National Park is nicknamed the Salamander Capital of the World.
+• Fun fact: The Great Smoky Mountains National Park is nicknamed the Salamander Capital of the World.
 The hellbender, which can be up to 29 inches long, is the park's largest salamander.

-Top RV Rentals in Peoria, Illinois
+Top RV Rentals Near Peoria, Illinois

-Nearby National Parks
+National Parks

 Great Smoky Mountains National Park